balirammaurya1991/Assignment02-Maurya-/AboutMe.md

 # Baliram Maurya

-I am a Software Engineer having around 5 years of working experience as a Backend software engineer.
+I am a Software Engineer having around 5 years of working experience as a Python Backend software engineer.
 I have developed several  web application, REST API and microservices using technologies stack like Python, AWS Lamda and DynamoDB.
 Apart from that I am good at AWS cloud computing solution.

 ![Profile picture](pp.jpg)